Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 > Which information would you want to see in the Profile Section?

 The answers to this question highlighted some features requested with conviction.
-For teachers: a timetable of private lessons, information about payment methods and, of course, informations about expertise and subject of the private lessons offered; for students, instead, the feedback section was the most requested.
+For teachers: a timetable of private lessons, information about payment methods and, of course, information about expertise and subject of the private lessons offered; for students, instead, the feedback section was the most requested.

 - [ ] QUESTION 8: **BIO**